On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and inertial particle properties

 The joint reconstruction above assumed both $d_\mathrm{p}$ and $\rho_\mathrm{p}$ to be unknown, representing the most challenging scenario in supersonic PIV\slash LPT.
-To assess how prior knowledge of particle properties affects joint observability, we reduce the degrees of freedom by fixing $\rho_\mathrm{p}$ to its true values and allowing only $d_\mathrm{p}$ to vary.
+To assess how prior knowledge of particle properties affects the reconstruction, we reduce the degrees of freedom by fixing $\rho_\mathrm{p}$ to its true values and allowing only $d_\mathrm{p}$ to vary.
 The resulting $d_\mathrm{p}$ estimates are shown on the right side of \cref{fig: cone PDFs}.
-Compared to the fully unconstrained case (the middle of \cref{fig: cone PDFs}), the alignment between estimated and true $d_\mathrm{p}$ values is substantially improved, with the Pearson correlation coefficient rising from 0.8 to 0.93.
+Compared to the fully unconstrained case, shown in the middle of \cref{fig: cone PDFs}, the alignment between estimated and true $d_\mathrm{p}$ values is substantially improved, with the Pearson correlation coefficient rising from 0.8 to 0.93.
 This enhanced particle characterization translates directly into better flow reconstruction, lowering the NRMSEs to 0.5\% (axial velocity), 4.8\% (radial velocity), 2.3\% (density), and 1.3\% (temperature).
-These results underscore the complementary nature of the two phases: even partial knowledge of particle properties (here, $\rho_\mathrm{p}$) improves observability of both flow and particle states.
-From a DA perspective, this suggests an alternative strategy for supersonic LPT.
-Rather than pushing toward ever-smaller tracer particles, lowering their scattering cross-section and weakening the signal, one could employ finite-size particles with carefully controlled properties (shape, size, density).
-Accurate knowledge of these properties reduces model ambiguity and, in turn, enhances the joint observability of disperse multiphase flows.
+These results underscore the complementary nature of the two phases: even partial knowledge of particle properties (here $\rho_\mathrm{p}$) improves the accuracy of both flow fields and particle properties.